italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 - I received a grant to participate in the [Hilbert Bernays Summer School on Logic and Computation](https://gcms-devops1.uni-goettingen.de/en/505718.html) at the University of Göttingen, Germany🇩🇪.
 It was my first international trip.

+- I passed the bar examination administered by the Order of Attorneys of Brazil in Pernambuco🇧🇷, which granted me to practice in any court or jurisdiction of the country.

 ### 2012

 - I obtained a Bachelor's degree in Law at the Federal University of Pernambuco, Brazil🇧🇷.